 Of late, there have been many iMessage outages.
-In about one week, there have been two iMessage service issues which has affected several million people who rely heavily on iMessage.
+In about one week, there have been two iMessage service issues which have affected several million people who rely heavily on iMessage.
 Of course, you can't totally move away from iMessage if you are a power user but the lessons from the outages are clear: you've got to stop relying totally/heavily on iMessage.

 The coolest thing about iMessage is that you can send and receive them from across all the iOS devices and Mac.
 That's a feature which you can't get on most alternatives that we're going to outline.
 But other than that, most of these alternatives are much better and powerful than iMessage.

 Needless to say, Whatsapp remains on top of the messaging apps to this day.
 Rumors of Google buying Whatsapp notwithstanding the test of time, Whatsapp has remained particularly useful for people who want to be in touch with their friends at all times.
-Whatsapp is moving to an yearly subscription model for iOS devices from next year or so and will remain free for users who purchase the app now.
+Whatsapp is moving to a yearly subscription model for iOS devices from next year or so and will remain free for users who purchase the app now.

-Viber has almost always been a popular app for voice calls but you can also use the app to contact friends through texts.
+Viber has almost always been a popular app for voice calls, but you can also use the app to contact friends through texts.
 It works just like Whatsapp and has an interface that aligns closer to iMessage than Whatsapp.
 Viber is free and is a great alternative to iMessage because it's so popular that your friends will most likely have it installed on their iPhone.

 Kik is a rapidly-growing messaging platform not very different from Whatsapp.
-An inflating user-base of more than 30 million users, Kik has been doing two things right: the user-interface is cool and the app is free.
+An inflating user-base of more than 30 million users, Kik has been doing two things right: the user-interface is cool, and the app is free.
 Cross-platform compatibility means it's more powerful than iMessage.

 KakaoTalk is another rapidly-evolving and almost-very-popular messenger app for iPhones and Androids and other smartphones.
-There is nothing vastly new or surprising about the messenger but it won't let you down like iMessage occasionally does.
+There is nothing vastly new or surprising about the messenger, but it won't let you down like iMessage occasionally does.
 It's powerful enough to attract a ton of users.

-6).
+#5.
 Facebook Messenger

-Typically, Facebook Messenger isn't the alternative we think about when we speak of iMessage alternatives but given the chance, you might find that Facebook's Messenger app is better suited for some conversations.
+Typically, Facebook Messenger isn't the alternative we think about when we speak of iMessage alternatives but given a chance, you might find that Facebook's Messenger app is better suited for some conversations.
 Supposing you and your friend are online on Facebook, why spend time shunting between iMessage and Facebook app?
 Use Facebook Messenger and make the transition seem less different.

 Now we all know Skype's got this enormous popularity so let's not forget about Skype.
-The problem with Skype is that it's more of an IM rather than a messenger but if your friends' circle keeps their Skype app open all the time, you've got a winner.
+The problem with Skype is that it's more of an IM rather than a messenger, but if your friends' circle keeps their Skype app open all the time, you've got a winner.

-WeChat is the Chinese equivalent of Whatsapp, if there can be one.
+WeChat is the Chinese equivalent of Whatsapp if there can be one.
 WeChat is quite popular too and has a huge user base.
 If you're looking for an alternative that isn't quite heavy but is as good as it can get, WeChat is a good choice.

-10). eBuddy XMS
+#9. eBuddy XMS

-eBuddy XMS isn't really a great option these days but still, it's an option worth considering.
+eBuddy XMS isn't really a great option these days, but still, it's an option worth considering.
 For those who're familiar with eBuddy XMS or have been using it, you know it ain't the full-fledged messenger that you'd want but it's good enough for those really urgent times.